hazelcast/hazelcast-jet/site/docs/api/error-handling.md

 Before we dig deeper, let's list some typical error one might encounter:

-* *corrupt data*: ex. user-provided code is parsing JSON lines, but some of them are incorrectly formatted
+* *corrupt data*: e.g., user-provided code is parsing JSON lines, but some of them are incorrectly formatted
-* *bugs in user code*: ex. user provided filtering lambda throws a `NullPointerException` for certain input
+* *bugs in user code*: e.g., a user-provided filtering lambda throws a `NullPointerException` for certain input
-* *connection to external services lost*: Jet sink writing into an `IMap` loses connection to the remote Hazelcast cluster hosting the data
+* *connection to external services lost*: Jet sink writing into an `IMap` loses connection to the remote Hazelcast cluster hosting it

 ## Specific Solutions